 Question Answer How can I succeed in this course?
 Do all the assigned readings, attend class, focus on understanding the legal principles in a way that lets you apply them to new fact situations.
 I missed an exam because I was sick or there was a death in my family.
 See the section of the course outline on ILLNESS AND SPECIAL CIRCUMSTANCES I have a lot of mid-terms or projects at once.
 Can I write the make-up exam?
 Make-up exams for exam conflicts are not available unless you have three exams within a 24 hour period.
 When will the exam grades be posted?
 Mid-term grades are posted on OWL when they become available.
 Final exam grades and final course grades are not posted on OWL.
 Can I come and see my exam?
-You can review your exam during office hours or at any other mutually convenient time.
+You can review your exam during exam review sessions, details of which will be posted on OWL.
 Can I use a different textbook?
 You can use a different textbook, but it is your responsibility to ensure that you are learning all of the assigned material.
-Be aware that different textbooks may be Can I use the 4 th edition of the textbook? organized differently and may cover different material.
-There are significant differences between the 4 th and 5 th editions of the textbook.
+Be aware that different textbooks may be organized differently and may cover different material.
+There are significant differences between editions of the textbook.
+Can I use an earlier edition of the textbook?
 There is so much material.
 How can I possibly remember everything?
 You do not need to remember everything in the book.
 You need to understand the fundamental legal principles and how to apply them.
 This mark is going to prevent me from getting accepted at Ivey/graduate school/NASA Grades are given based on actual performance, as set out on the course outline.
 In order to be fair to all the students in the course, grade adjustments, extra assignments, and the reweighting of course components are not available.
 I need a certain mark to get or maintain a scholarship or my AEO status at Ivey.
 I tried really hard but I got a poor mark on the exam.